Another lawsuit has been filed against Browns QB Deshaun Watson

-HOUSTON, Ohio (WJW) – Another woman has filed a lawsuit against Browns quarterback Deshaun Watson alleging sexual misconduct, Nexstar’s WJW has learned.
+HOUSTON (WJW) – Another woman has filed a lawsuit against Browns quarterback Deshaun Watson alleging sexual misconduct, Nexstar has learned.

 This marks the 23rd lawsuit against the 26-year-old NFL star.
 All have been filed by women who gave Watson massages.